 Install Slack via Flatpak on Ubuntu

-As a result, this command installs Slack system-wide with the -y flag to skip confirmation prompts.
-Flatpak runs Slack in a sandboxed environment, isolating it from the rest of your system for improved security.
+The -y flag skips confirmation prompts.
+Flatpak runs Slack in a sandboxed environment, isolating it from system libraries for improved security.

 Verify the installation by checking the application info: